oracle/weblogic-kubernetes-operator/site/quickstart.md

 $ ./create-domain.sh -i my-inputs.yaml -o /some/output/directory -u weblogic -p welcome1 -e
 ```

-**NOTE**: The username and password need to match the values that you put in the WebLogic credentials.

 You need to provide the WebLogic administration user name and password in the `-u` and `-p` options
 respectively, as shown in the example.
 If you specify the `-e` option, the script will generate the
 Kubernetes YAML files *and* apply them to your cluster.
 If you omit the `-e` option, the